AdobeDocs/experience-manager-learn.pt-BR/help/headless-tutorial/content-services/chapter-1.md

 ---
 title: Capítulo 1 - Configuração e downloads do tutorial - Serviços de conteúdo
 seo-title: Getting Started with AEM Content Services - Chapter 1 -  Tutorial Set up
-description: Capítulo 1 do tutorial Sem cabeçalho do AEM a configuração da linha de base da instância do AEM para o tutorial.
+description: O capítulo 1 do tutorial do AEM headless mostra a configuração da linha de base para a instância do AEM no tutorial.
 seo-description: Chapter 1 of the AEM Headless tutorial the baseline setup for the AEM instance for the tutorial.
 feature: Content Fragments, APIs
 topic: Headless, Content Management